 Jane Chiew in the middle.

 Chiew got to know about HPB programmes offering free group fitness classes when her company introduced them to encourage staff to lead active lifestyles.
-She started to attend HPB health talks and joined the free
+She started to attend HPB health talks.

 National Steps Challenge™, “as it's a fun activity to do with friends and an easy way to get some extra exercise.

-The vouchers we get upon hitting a certain amount of points are an added incentive!”
+The vouchers we get upon hitting a certain number of points are an added incentive!”

 She admits that making exercise a priority can be challenging amidst all her other commitments, but nevertheless, she manages to incorporate exercise into her busy schedule at least thrice a week.
 “I usually exercise after work, but when I can't, I wake up early to squeeze in some exercise before work or during my lunch hour.
 It is my commitment to my health, and I won't compromise that.”